 \section{Abstract}

-The modal age at death is a critical measure for understanding longevity and mortality patterns.
-However, existing methods primarily focus on point estimates, overlooking the inherent variability and uncertainty in mortality data.
+The modal age at death is an increasingly used measure for understanding longevity and mortality patterns.
+However, existing estimation methods focus on point estimates, overlooking the inherent variability and uncertainty in mortality data.
 This study addresses this gap by introducing a probabilistic framework for estimating the probability distribution of the modal age at death.
-Using a multinomial model for age-specific death counts and leveraging a Gaussian approximation, our methodology captures variability while aligning with the categorical nature of mortality data.
-Application to mortality data from six countries (1960–2020) reinforces the framework's effectiveness in revealing gender differences, temporal trends, and variability across populations.
-By quantifying uncertainty and improving robustness to data fluctuations, this approach offers valuable insights for demographic research and policy planning.\\ \textbf{Keywords:} Modal age at death, probabilistic framework, multinomial distribution, demographic analysis, mortality patterns
+Using a multinomial model for age-specific death counts and leveraging a Gaussian approximation, our methodology captures variability while aligning with the discrete nature of mortality data.
+Empirical examples are based on mortality data from six different countries.
+By quantifying uncertainty around the modal age at death and improving robustness to data fluctuations, this approach offers valuable insights for demographic research and policy planning.\\ \textbf{Keywords:} Modal age at death, probabilistic framework, multinomial distribution, demographic analysis, mortality patterns